wachaon/wes/docs/README.en.md

 | --------- | ----------- | ----------------- |
 | `--write` | `-w`        | Allow overwriting |

-Overwrites the file with a formatted script if given a `--write` or `-w` named argument.
+Overwrites the file with the formatted script if given a `--write` or `-w` named argument.

 #### *module* using as a *module*